What Is a Personalized Math Quiz?

 Mathos AI

-Mathos AI is a friendly, interactive, and patient math learning companion.
-As one of the best personalized math quizzes, it can instantly create quizzes, flashcards, and video explainers from any uploaded question or course material to find your blind spots and enhance understanding.
+Mathos AI is an interactive and patient math learning companion, now featuring one of the best personalized math quizzes.
+It unlocks the ability to instantly create quizzes, flashcards, and video explainers from any uploaded questions or course material.

 Mathos AI